Puiu Hașotti: Early life and education

+Controversy

 In April 2013, Hașotti incited controversy by declaring that he considers gay people to be "sick people".
 He also said that, "Homosexuality is not a normal state, it is not a natural relationship".
 The comments were made in the context of political debate about same-sex civil unions in Romania.
 Accept, Romania's national LGBT rights organisation, stated that they believed Hașotti's comments were a breach of anti-discrimination law and would report him to the National Council for Combating Discrimination.